 Pi Sigma Alpha Honor Society

 Pi Sigma Alpha was founded in 1920 at the University of Texas; it is the national honor society for undergraduate and graduate students of Political Science.
-There are now over 500 chapters established in colleges and universities in the United States.
+There are now more than 500 chapters established in colleges and universities in the United States.

 The purpose of Pi Sigma Alpha is to stimulate scholarship and interest in the subject of government by providing tangible recognition to students who have excelled in the field.

-- Completion of at least fifteen quarter hours or ten semester hours of work in government, Political Science, International Relations or Public Administration including at least one course not open to students in the first two years of collegiate work.
+- Completion of at least 15 quarter hours or 10 semester hours of work in government, Political Science, International Relations or Public Administration including at least one course not open to students in the first two years of collegiate work.

 - GPA of 3.0 or higher in all Political Science courses.